CityofToronto/bdit_data-sources/ttc/readme.md

 |longitude | TEXT | longitude position, stored as string |
 |position | geometry(Point, 4326) | geometry of the position, derived from the two previous columns using the [`trg_mk_position_geom`](functions/trg_mk_position_geom.sql) |

+See [`CIStable.ipynb`](CIStable.ipynb) for an exploration of the 2017 data we received from the TTC.

 ### Data upload

 The data were sent to us in monthly compressed csvs.
 The `cis_batch_upload.sh` bash script cycles through `.csv.gz` files in the current directory and copies them to `ttc.cis`, a partitioned table with the above structure.
 Partitioning is currently by year and is handled by the [`cis_insert_trigger`](functions/cis_insert_trigger.sql) function.